Research Visa Sponsorship Jobs in Washington DC

 Which companies sponsor visas for research roles in Washington DC?

 Federal contractors and policy research organizations are among the most active sponsors in DC.
-Institutions such as the National Institutes of Health, American Institutes for Research, Urban Institute, and universities like Georgetown and George Washington University regularly file H-1B petitions for research positions.
+Institutions such as the National Institutes of Health, American Institutes for Research, Urban Institute, and universities like Georgetown and George Washington University regularly file H-1B visa petitions for research positions.
 Government-affiliated research labs and international development organizations like the World Bank also sponsor research staff at notable volume.

 Which visa types are most common for research roles in Washington DC?